Assembly keeps closure of city museum, Mt. Jumbo gym on possible budget cuts list; opts not to close pools

 Juneau Independent

-Closing the Juneau-Douglas City Museum and Mount Jumbo gym, leasing out the Douglas Fire Station, and reducing a range of community grants are among the proposals still on the Juneau Assembly’s cut list after a marathon budget-crafting session Wednesday night.
+Closing the Juneau-Douglas City Museum and Mount Jumbo gym, leasing out the Douglas Fire Station, and reducing a range of community grants are among the proposals still on the Juneau Assembly’s cut list after a five-hour budget-crafting session Wednesday night.

 However, the possibility of closing one of the city’s two public pools and the Dimond Park Field House appears to be off the table.
 Eaglecrest Ski Area also avoided the harshest cuts proposed, with Assembly members approving enough funding allowing for "bare minimum" operations next year that envisions a 44% reduction in staff.